Mrs. M.T. Overall

 Dr. F.M.
 Burke — who became the hospital superintendent and surgeon in charge after the death of Dr. L.P.
 Allison in 1932 — is credited with the design of the interior of the 1937 building, which was modeled along more modern lines that did “not resemble the 1923 building in any way.”
 The lower floor was comprised primarily of physician offices.
 The second story was designed to accommodate 15 patient rooms.

-John Phillip Morris
+Joseph Phillip Morris

 The design of the second floor eliminated all square corners and exposed woodwork.
 Dr. Burke also incorporated a “radio speaker system” that made it possible to communicate with the hospital central office from any hall in either building.
 Telephones installed in each room also made it possible to instantly communicate between patients and nurses.